andreybleme/andreybleme.github.io/_posts/2023-07-31-researchscale-is-here.markdown

 I have plans to share milestones and details on the journey of building it.

-Sign up now you and be the first to try it out: [researchscale.io](https://researchscale.io/) ✨
+Sign up now and be the first to try it out: [researchscale.io](https://researchscale.io/) ✨